dmurdoch/patchDVI/cran-comments.md

+This is a resubmission.
+The CRAN Windows check machine appears to have a bad copy of `uplatex`, the Unicode version of a Japanese version of LaTeX.

-This is a small release containing the following changes:
+The original was a small release containing the following changes:

 # patchDVI 1.11.3